 The costs for the additional coverage are minimal.
 The coverage does allow someone else to make a small claim of up to $1,000 on your insurance policy, but it does save you the time and headache of going to small claims court.

 If you carry collision coverage on your personal auto insurance policy but not a broad form of collision coverage (meaning, you currently carry either a basic or standard form collision coverage), and you experience damage to your vehicle in a collision, you'll be responsible for paying your deductible if you make a claim on your insurance for the damage to your car.
 However, if you were not considered at-fault in the collision, MCL 500.3135.3.(e) above allows you to make claim against the at-fault party for damages to your car, up to $1,000.

 Remember, you have collision coverage in this example.
 And MCL 500.3135.3.(e) states this allowance is for "damages not covered by insurance."

-You have the car physically insured but since you didn't carry broad form collision, your still have a deductible.
+Although you have the car physically insured, since you didn't carry broad form collision, you still have a deductible.
 That is an out-of-pocket cost to you that is not covered by insurance.
 Your cost to pay your deductible (up to $1,000) can be claimed against the at-fault party.
 If you have basic or standard form collision coverage, and are not at-fault, you can submit a limited property damage claim against the at-fault party's personal auto insurance policy (assuming they have limited property damage coverage).
 If they do not carry the coverage, you could take them to small claims court.

 As stated above, the limited property damage endorsement on a personal auto insurance policy had merit simply on the basis that is saves everyone the time of preparing for and appearing in small claims court.